Departed Honolulu- Thursday evening, June 7th

 Sunday, June 10th

-Sunday morning in Venice is pretty quiet at 6:30 am.
+Sunday morning in Venice at 6:30 am is pretty quiet.
 The street cleaners (men with brooms, not machines) were hard at work.
 I was amazed at all of the trash.
 I have to say though that there are not many wastebaskets around, not that I am making an excuse for littering.